 This school offers a range of accredited undergraduate degrees, top-ups, foundation years and master's programmes.
 Course areas include sports coaching, personal training, sport science, psychology and social work.

 Academic Services (AS) - Responsible for academic quality and standards, student records and compliance, academic partnerships, student achievements, including the management of graduation ceremonies, and student systems.

 Estates and Facilities (E&F) – Responsible for providing and maintaining the University’s estate and buildings, as well as providing a wide range of support functions that underpin and support academic activities, including accommodation and conference services.

-External Relations (ER) - Responsible for marketing and digital (including university websites), public relations and communications, student recruitment (including UK, EU and Overseas students), admissions and enrolment, as well as alumni and development.
+External Relations (ER) - Responsible for marketing and digital (including university websites), public relations and communications, UK student recruitment, admissions and enrolment, as well as alumni and development.

 Finance Service (FS) – Responsible for core finance functions including procurement, liaison with funding councils and other regulatory bodies, student number planning, account payable, provision of management information and compliance with data / information requirements.

 People and Development (P&D) - Responsible for recruitment and appointments; ensuring that the University fulfils its obligations as an employer; and developing and maintaining a working environment that supports the contribution of all university employees.